 What’s your most valuable marketing channel?
 When prompted with this question, the majority of marketers might, with a knee-jerk reaction, say “email,” “our mobile app,” or “social media,” depending on their business model.

 While these channels are all vital pieces of an integrated marketing strategy, your website – your owned e-commerce hub – affords you the most opportunity to create a customized user experience.
 Powered by AI, real-time session data, and historical CRM data, using your website as a strategic marketing channel will allow you to deliver hyper-personalized content.

 There are a lot of ways savvy digital marketers are adding unique flares of personalization on their websites, but for the sake of this piece, we’ll address one of the most innovative techniques to do so: the exit intent popup.

-While marketers have been experimenting with exit intent popups for a couple years now, most have yet to unlock the full potential of personalized ones.
+While marketers have been experimenting with exit-intent popups for a couple of years now, most have yet to unlock the full potential of personalized ones.